kruzabasi/fl4000/README.md

         ```
     You should see `(.venv)` at the beginning of your terminal prompt when the environment is active.

+    **Troubleshooting:**
+    If you see an error like `source: no such file or directory: .venv/bin/activate`, it means the virtual environment has not been created yet.
+Run `python3 -m venv .venv` in the project directory to create it, then activate as above.

+    **Best Practice:**
+    For all development and execution, use the virtual environment by running Python scripts with `.venv/bin/python` or after activating the environment with `source .venv/bin/activate` to ensure dependencies are correctly managed and isolated.

 5.  **Install Dependencies:**
     Install the required Python packages from the `requirements.txt` file.
     ```bash